| (previously known as Probolosceles connata) GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moth is green, with a pale brown patch at the tip of each hindwing and at the tornus of each forewing.
 The wingspan is about 3 cms.

-This species occurs in :
+This species has been found in :

 Further reading :